Using PhpStorm for CiviCRM Development¶

 These instructions assume you already have a working instance of CiviCRM running locally with buildkit.

-Expand "Environment variables" and add the following two:
+- Expand "Environment variables" and add the variables shown in the

-For step by step instructions (with screenshots!) see this StackExchange answer.
+For more detailed instructions (with screenshots!) see this StackExchange answer.

 Adding external libraries¶